Leaflet: information for the patient

 Consult your doctor before starting to take Anagrelida Teva:

-The signs and symptoms of a stroke may include sudden numbness or weakness in the face, arm, or leg, especially on one side of the body, sudden confusion, difficulty speaking or understanding speech, sudden difficulty seeing with one or both eyes, sudden difficulty walking, dizziness, loss of balance or coordination, and severe and sudden headache without known cause.
+The signs and symptoms of a stroke can include sudden numbness or weakness in the face, arm, or leg, especially on one side of the body, sudden confusion, difficulty speaking or understanding speech, sudden difficulty seeing with one or both eyes, sudden difficulty walking, dizziness, loss of balance or coordination, and severe and sudden headache without known cause.
 Please consult your doctor immediately.

 Children and adolescents